bendanye/daily-expenditure-mobile/README.md

 # daily-expenditure-mobile

-A mobile application that allows to record daily expenditure and the information is stored locally.
+An Android application that allows to record daily expenditure and the information is stored locally.

 ## Functionality